-Fraternity and sorority life at Marshall University offers numerous possibilities to enhance a student's colleae career.
+Fraternity and sorority life at Marshall University offers numerous possibilities to enhance a student's college career.
 Each chapter encourages scholastic excellence, provides leadership opportunities, and stresses involvement in other campus organizations.
 In addition, Greeks sponsor campus and community service projects and continually raise money for numerous local and national charities.
 Fraternities and sororities offer strong bonds of brotherhood and sisterhood, and produce lifelong friendships among their members.

-Marshall's Greek system offers fifteen (15) fraternity and sorority chapters which work together through the Interfraternity Council, Panhellenic Council, and the National Pan-Hellenic Council.
+Marshall's Greek system offers seventeen (17) fraternity and sorority chapters which work together through the Interfraternity Council, Panhellenic Council, and the National Pan-Hellenic Council.

-For information about Greek life, and for fall and spring Rush dates, see the GREEK LIFE section in this edition of the Handbook or contact the Office of Greek Affairs.
+For information about Greek life, and for fall and spring Rush dates, contact the Office of Greek Affairs.